When you start writing your story, how long does it take you to come up with character names?

-Just use your pet’s name as the fictional character’s first name and your street’s name as your character’s last name.
+Try your pet’s name as the fictional character’s first name, and your street’s name as your character’s last name.

-4. Combine the names of your favorite authors
+3. Combine the names of your favorite authors

-5. Use a name translator
+4. Use a name translator

 6. Use an encyclopedia and your creative side

 No matter what genre it is, think about where your story takes place.
 Your setting can inspire names for your characters.
-(Like this idea?
-Click to tweet it).

-Think of those real places that inspire your off-world setting and think of the real people that make those places their home.
+Think of those real places that inspire your off-world setting, and then think of the real people that make those places their home.
 Research those places to get a feel of what your fictional culture could be.

 After completing your research on the culture or cultures that inspired your fictional one, use the names in those real cultures for inspiration for the names of your fictional characters.